-- An employee began working on January 21, 1997 (either a DATE or a DATETIME). - They have worked for 254 days (an INTERVAL value, the difference between the TODAY function and the starting DATE or DATETIME value). - They begin work each day at 0900 hours (a DATETIME value). - They work 8 hours (an INTERVAL value) with 45 minutes for lunch (another INTERVAL value). - Their quitting time is 1745 hours (the sum of the DATETIME when they begin work and the two INTERVALs).
+- An employee began working on January 21, 1997 (either a DATE or a DATETIME). - She has worked for 254 days (an INTERVAL value, the difference between the TODAY function and the starting DATE or DATETIME value). - She begins work each day at 0900 hours (a DATETIME value). - She works 8 hours (an INTERVAL value) with 45 minutes for lunch (another INTERVAL value). - Her quitting time is 1745 hours (the sum of the DATETIME when she begins work and the two INTERVALs).

 Like DATETIME, INTERVAL is a family of data types with different precisions.
 An INTERVAL value can represent a count of years and months, or it can represent a count of days, hours, minutes, seconds, or fractions of seconds; 18 precisions are possible.
-The size of an INTERVAL value ranges from 2 to 12 bytes, depending on the formulas that Table 2: Precisions for the INTERVAL data type. on page 31 shows.
+The size of an INTERVAL value ranges from 2 to 12 bytes, depending on the formulas that Table 2: Precisions for the INTERVAL data type. on page 32 shows.